pixano/pixano-elements/README_INTERNAL.md

 	- on your fork github (on github.com), click on "Fetch upstream", then "Fetch and merge"
 2. Locally:

+	2.1 Merge with master

 		# make sure the repositories are up-to-date
 		git fetch upstream
 		git checkout github
+		git pull

 		# integrate our modifications to the github branch
 		# merge all commits without commit which lets you inspect (and modify) the result before committing
 		# ensure that you `git rm --cached` every internal file/section
 		git merge --no-commit master

 	During the merge / before commiting, **do not include / delete files and internal/proprietary codes** :

-- do not include the present file [README_INTERNAL.md](./README_INTERNAL.md), nor the .gitlab-ci.yml
+	- do not include the present file [README_INTERNAL.md](./README_INTERNAL.md) and [TODO_INTERNAL.md](./TODO_INTERNAL.md), nor the .gitlab-ci.yml
-- do not include the folder [doc_interne](./doc_interne)
 	- do not include the files with tag "proprietary"
 	- do not include with code blocks surrounded by tag "proprietary"

+	2.2 Commit blacked out merge

+		git commit

 ### 2) Verify and validate code
 #### clean and recompile "from scratch"